 The Environment and Growing Fruit

-Agriculture is a term that covers a wide variety of methods, and while some of them can harm the environment, natural habitats, and ecosystems, others bring nutrients to the soil, provide food for indigenous life, and enrich habitats.
+Agriculture is a term that covers a wide variety of methods, and while some of them can harm the environment, natural habitats, and ecosystems, others bring nutrients to the soil, provide food for local wildlife, and enrich habitats.

-Economic Growth Through Fruit Farming
+Economic Growth through Fruit Farming

 Fruit and Your Health

-Without fruit, we would not get the nutrients and the vitamins we need to be productive members of society.
+Without fruit, we would not get the vitamins and nutrients we need to be productive members of society.
 An orange, for example, is a significant source of vitamin C. How significant?
 As much as 130% of the daily recommended value.
-That orange is also a source of vitamin A, calcium, vitamin B-6, and magnesium.
+That same orange is also a source of vitamin A, calcium, vitamin B-6, and magnesium.

 Feeling a citrus craving?
 You’ll be happy to know that a good portion of the oranges in the United States are grown thanks to agriculture in California.